tchwork/debug-bundle/Dumping-PHP-Data.md

     protected function walkRef(&$a)
     {
-        // dispatch types and count positions
+        // dispatches types and count positions
     }

     protected function dumpRef($is_soft, $ref_counter = null, &$ref_value = null)
     {
-        // specialize dumpRef() from Dumper
+        // specializes dumpRef() from Dumper
         // which is able to reinject depth limited data seen at a lower depth
-        // otherwise, insert "r`" and "R`" tags
+        // otherwise, inserts "r`" and "R`" tags
     }

     protected function dumpScalar($a)
     {
-        // build JSON for scalars but strings
+        // builds JSON for scalars but strings
     }

     protected function dumpString($a, $is_key)
     {
-        // build JSON representation for strings
+        // builds JSON representation for strings
     }

     protected function dumpObject($obj)
     {
         // inherited from Dumper
-        // objet to array casting using callbacks
+        // casts objet to array using callbacks
     }

     protected function dumpResource($res)
     {
         // inherited from Dumper
-        // build resources meta-data using callbacks
+        // builds resources meta-data using callbacks
     }

     protected function walkArray(&$a)
     {
         // inherited from Walker
-        // check references for arrays and scalars
+        // checks references for arrays and scalars
     }

     protected function walkHash($type, &$a)
     {
-        // specialize walkHash() from Dumper
+        // specializes walkHash() from Dumper
         // which itselfs replaces walkHash() in Walker
-        // build JSON for associative structures
+        // builds JSON for associative structures
         // by looping over $key => $values in associative structures
         // taking length and depth limit into account
-        // return a map of internal references at the lowest depth }
+        // returns a map of internal references at the lowest depth }

     protected function cleanRefPools()
     {
         // inherited from Walker
-        // clean pools used for references tracking
+        // cleans pools used for references tracking
-        // build the return value of walkHash
+        // builds the return value of walkHash
     }

     protected function catchRecursionWarning()
     {
         // inherited from Walker
-        // catch recursion warnings emitted by count($array, COUNT_RECURSIVE)
+        // catches recursion warnings emitted by count($array, COUNT_RECURSIVE)
         // as a trick to quickly detect recursice arrays }

     static function castClosure($c)
     {
         // inherited from Dumper
-        // use reflection to dump meta-data for closures
+        // uses reflection to dump meta-data for closures
         // registered as default callback for instances of the Closure class }

     protected function dumpLine($depth_offset)
     {
-        // call the line by line callback
+        // calls the line by line callback
     }

     static function echoLine($line, $depth)
     {
         // callback registered by JsonDumper::dump()
-        // echo the newly build line
+        // echoes the newly build line
     }

     protected function stackLine($line, $depth)
     {
         // callback registered by JsonDumper::get()
-        // stack the newly build line
+        // stacks the newly build line
     }
 }